Skip to content

 Args:

-spacing: Distance between segments in meters.
-Default is 0.0
+spacing: Distance between segments [m].
+Default is 0.0 (no spacing).

 """